Rachel Maines: Controversy

 Many of Maines's claims in The Technology of Orgasm have been challenged, notably by classicist Helen King and researchers at the Wellcome Collection.
 In 2012, King's article on Maines's misuse of classical material was awarded the Barbara McManus Prize of the Women's Classical Caucus.

 A central claim in Maines's book—that Victorian physicians routinely used electromechanical vibrators to stimulate female patients to orgasm as a treatment for hysteria—was challenged by Hallie Lieberman and Eric Schatzberg of the Georgia Institute of Technology.
 Lieberman and Schatzberg failed to find references to this practice in Maines's sources.
 In January 2020, Lieberman wrote an op-ed in The New York Times which drew further attention to Maines' role in promoting the latter widespread myth as fact.

+In an interview from 2018, Maines stated, "I never claimed to have evidence that this was really the case.
+What I said was that this was an interesting hypothesis, and as [Lieberman] points out—correctly, I think—people fell all over it.
+It was ripe to be turned into mythology somehow.
+I didn't intend it that way, but boy, people sure took it, ran with it."

 Other research

 Maines's next book, Asbestos and Fire: Technological Trade-offs and the Body at Risk, was published by Rutgers University Press in 2005.
 She returned to the subject of needlework and textiles in Hedonizing Technologies published by Johns Hopkins University Press in 2009.
 The book traces the evolution of fiber arts from an industry to a hobby.
 Since 2015 Maines has been a visiting scientist at Cornell University's School of Electrical and Computer Engineering.